 This approach appeared to minimize waste ("why put wood chips in a landfill if you can burn them for power?") and reduce the costs to rate-payers.
 However, it locked the utility company into long-term contracts for high-cost electricity.
 Proposals for deregulation threaten to change the rules of the utilities game.

 There are few - or no - remaining sites suitable for generating electricity by hydropower.
 The enviromental tradeoffs are too great, at least as we view them today.
 Windpower is still marginally utilized in the state, compared to pre-Depression days when windmills were common on farms - but wind turbines are "bird Cuisinarts" and Virginia is on the Atlantic flyway.
-Co-generation associated with chip mills or paper mills is a source of power as well as way to reduce the wood waste, but there's far too little power available from that source to meet a 45% increase in demand.
+Co-generation associated with chip mills or paper mills is a source of power as well as way to reduce the wood waste, but there's far too little power available from that source to meet the predicted increase in demand.

 Coal is plentiful in Virginia.
-If the United States ever signs something like the Kyoto Protocol, utlilities and other users of fossil fuels would have to reduce carbon dioxide emissions substantially to reduce global warming.
-The Obama Administration, after several court rulings, decided to treat carbon dioxide as a pollutant to be regulated by the Clean Air Act restrictions (along with ozone, particulate matter, carbon monoxide, nitrogen oxides, sulfur dioxide, and lead).
+If the United States ever signs something like the Kyoto Protocol, utilities and other users of fossil fuels would have to reduce carbon dioxide emissions substantially to reduce global warming.
+The Obama Administration, after several court rulings, has decided to treat carbon dioxide as a pollutant to be regulated by the Clean Air Act restrictions (along with ozone, particulate matter, carbon monoxide, nitrogen oxides, sulfur dioxide, and lead).

 After the development of shale gas resources, natural gas displaced coal as the low-cost source for generating electricity.
 Gas from the Gulf of Mexico and from shale beds in the Ohio River Valley is not as vulnerable to disruption due to overseas political conflicts.
 Most gas pipelines run from Texas and Louisiana through Virginia's Piedmont to New York, so new power plants east of the Blue Ridge can be supplied easily with natural gas.
 The 2014 "Integrated Resource Plan" of Dominion Resources, describing plans for future facilities, was blunt:2

 The sleeper fuel for utilities is nuclear.
 Nuclear energy is never going to be "too cheap to meter" as promised in the 1950's, but Virginia has two nuclear power plants and their four nuclear reactors supply some of the cheapest power in Virginia now.